tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 ## Sooo...
 What's changed?
 -    Logo and cursor in the main menu
--    Added prince's grunts from WW
--    Restored prince's voice lines in the save and pause menus
+-    Audio - restored voice lines (in the save and pause menus), WW menu sounds, main menu theme, added Military Aggression OST, Dark Prince transformation, WW Prince's grunts (mostly)
--    Added menu sounds from WW and new OST in the main menu
 -    Added two blood variants
 -    New blue & red menu
 -    Reworked HUD similar to the one from WW